-For each interest-rate scenario, $\Delta$ NII is calculated based on a different assumption about the SNB's exemption threshold.
-In the core scenario, the assumption is that the exemption threshold will remain the same; in the "parallel up" scenario, that it will be removed; and in the "parallel down" scenario, that it will be reduced substantially.
+For each interest-rate scenario, Δ NII is calculated based on a different assumption about the SNB's exemption threshold.
+In the core scenario, the assumption is that the exemption threshold will be removed when the SARON is positive; in the "parallel up" scenario, that it will be removed; and in the "parallel down" scenario, that it will be reduced substantially.
 It is also assumed that amounts due to banks will decline to offset these reductions in the exemption threshold.